Tralomine/advent-of-code-2023/README.md

 woke up, wrote a function in less than 5 minutes, it works, and the second challenge require literally just 2 more lines from that, okay brain

+22.2 is hardcoded for my puzzle input, you'll need to change the cube wrapping if you want to apply it to yours, I was too lazy to make a general function for that one

 probably won't do 24 and 25 right away